 To access this feature you must be a registered brand with Amazon.
 Adding yet another benefit to the analytics, advertising, A+ Content, and more of Brand Registry.
 (If Brand Registry is your only barrier to the feature, get in touch today to see how we can help)

-Brands will also only be able to respond to negative reviews that occurred within the last 6 months, so checking reviews and responding in a timely manner is a must.
+Brands are also only able to respond to negative reviews that occurred within the last 6 months, so checking reviews and responding in a timely manner is a must.

 The ability to contact customers directly has the potential to benefit sellers greatly.
 Responding to an unhappy buyer and resolving their issues may result in that buyer removing their negative review, or even better, changing it into a positive one.